- Things to Do in Seward

 Every year grey whales make a 12,000-mile roundtrip migration from the Baja, Mexico, to Arctic waters off the northwestern coast of Alaska.
 When underway they average 75 miles per day.
-That means pods begin passing by Resurrection Bay starting in March, making this early season Seward day cruise a must-do for devoted whale watchers.
+That means pods begin passing by Resurrection Bay starting in March, making this early season Seward day cruise a must-do for devoted marine wildlife watchers.

 A must-do for marine wildlife watchers.

 The cruise begins at the Seward Small Boat Harbor where guests board their boat in the early afternoon.
 After motoring among the sailboats and trawlers in the harbor, wildlife can be spotted almost immediately after entering open bay waters.
 Often it's Dall's porpoises or sea otters playing in the boat wake.
 Cruising farther into the bay the boat captain and crew keep keen eyes peeled for blow spouts, the telltale sign of whales nearby.

 It's a thrill when they're spotted.
 From a respectful distance day cruisers watch grey whales surface and exhale, blowing spray high in the air as their backs glide above the water and tales flip.
 With luck, the boat might even be visited by a curious mother whale with months-old calf.
 After a few hours on the water, the day tour concludes with a return trip through Resurrection Bay to Seward.

 The Spring Wildlife Cruise departs from Seward at 1:00 PM and lasts four hours.
-Along with grey whales, wildlife sightings in Resurrection Bay may include Harbor seals, Steller sea lions, otters, eagles, and land-bound animals like mountain goats and black bears.
+Wildlife sightings in Resurrection Bay may include Harbor seals, Steller sea lions, otters, eagles, grey whales, and land-bound animals like mountain goats and black bears.

 The tour boat has exterior decks, a covered awning, and heated indoor cabin space.
 Complimentary coffee, tea, and water are provided.
 Additional snacks, hot and cold drinks, and adult beverages are available for purchase.